Callymags/ms4_Sample_Store/README.md

 * White #F5F5F5: Used for the navbar and the footer background colour
 * White #FCFCFC: Used for the body background colour
-* Red #F05454: Used for the website buttons and links, and the buttons on the website
+* Red #F05454: Used for the website buttons and links
 * Black ##121212: Used for the majority of the font colours on the site.

 ### Fonts